$401,500 USD | Sold

 With their nine-inch-wide Ronal alloy wheels, the Sport Quattro had a light but darty demeanor that proved daunting for novice drivers, and as contemporary media reviews indicated, its turbo-lag was profuse but workable, making the car hardly forgiving to drive.
 The Sport Quattro commands as much respect for its hidden technology as it does for the drivers who piloted it to the checkered flag.

 The road going 1984 Audi Sport Quattro offered here is without a doubt one of the finest examples extant, if not the finest.
-It was acquired by its current American-based caretaker from its first owner, noted Japanese collector Yoshikuni Okamoto, of Kobe.
-At this time, it currently has just 8,300 kilometers showing on its odometer, which are very much believed to be from new.
+It was acquired by its current American-based caretaker from its original owner in Japan.
+As of cataloguing time, it had just 8,300 kilometers showing on the odometer, said to be original.
 Notably, Sport Quattros were not officially imported to the United States, making them even scarcer on these shores.